-Weld Australia would like to thank Mr Andrew Orfanos and the members of the Australian Institute of Occupational Hygienists for their assistance in the preparation of this Technical Guidance Note.

-The assistance of Mr Andrew Davies, Dr Cornelis van Niekerk and Mr Ross O'Bryan from Weld Australia, and Mr David Chippendale from Apex Welding Safety is also gratefully acknowledged.
+Weld Australian would like to thank the members of the Australian Institute of Occupational Hygienists for their assistance in the preparation of this Technical Guidance Note.
+The assistance of Mr Andrew Davies, Dr Cornelis van Niekerk and Mr Ross O'Bryan from Weld Australia, Mr Peter Kuebler retired from BOC, and Mr David Chippendale from Apex Welding Safety is also gratefully acknowledged.